cs2901/yape-bcp-project-yacket-fingerlog/Developer_Guide/developer_guide.md

 - v1.1 Get/Show data.
 - v1.2 Set Qr.

-### José Chávez/ Antonio Toche: Implement Database
+### José Chávez/ Antonio Toche/ Jeffrey Orihuela: Implement Database

 In order to have something to store the data sent, a database will be necessary.
 Here you can make querys.
 The database implemented will be Firebase ,a cloud-hosted NoSQL database.